Comment on page

-Welcome to the documentation for the HoverGames hardware, including the RDDRONE-FMUK66 PX4 FMU (also referred to as NXPhlite).
+Welcome!
+This GitBook serves as the official documentation for the NXP HoverGames drone development kit, including the RDDRONE-FMUK66 flight management unit (also referred to as NXPhlite).

-UAVs promise new perspectives on the world around us and the ability to go places that were once impossible.
+Unmanned aerial vehicles (UAVs) promise new perspectives on the world around us and the ability to go places that were once impossible.
 NXP is a trusted leader in automotive, radar, aerospace, RF, security, motor control and battery management and places the world’s most complete portfolio of UAV technologies in the hands of developers.
-Our automotive grade solutions are well suited to the design methodology and environments in which commercial UAS, and increasingly personal UAVs, operate.
+Our automotive grade solutions are well suited to the design methodology and environments in which commercial unmanned aircraft systems, and increasingly also personal UAVs, operate.
 We provide semiconductor solutions for every aspect of drones and rovers.

-The HoverGames drone kit is a single, modular, and flexible NXP development platform with the NXPhlite flight management unit at its base.
+The HoverGames drone kit is a single, modular, and flexible NXP development platform with the RDDRONE-FMUK66 flight management unit at its base.
 It can be used to build any autonomous vehicle, from drones to rovers to flying cars.
-As part of the kit, participants receive a complete reference drone with an NXPhlite FMU.
+As part of the kit, participants receive a complete reference drone including the flight management unit (FMU).

 Drones and rovers have the capability to enhance our cities and rural areas in the same way that autonomous cars and mobile technologies do.
 We want to bring the latest innovations in these areas to the small autonomous vehicles of the future.
 They need the same high reliability, security and functional safety that make it possible to occupy the same spaces, roads and sky, as we humans do.